isomerpages/imda-codesg/pages/features-content/never-too-young-to-code-cedric-phua.md

 ![never-too-young-to-code-cedric-phua](/images/stories/features/never-too-young-to-code-cedric-phua/Never-Too-Young-to-Code-Cedric-Phua4.JPG)

-## "...the key to success is: Don’t be discouraged even if you fail after many tries.”
+## "I realized the key to success is: Don’t be discouraged even if you fail after many tries.”

 Cedric continues to work on new digital making projects, with his latest work in progress being a Pokémon themed steady hand toy for the Sony Creative Science Award 2019.